 Refer to the Building Consents Fee Schedule for information on exemptions from building consent.

-Please note: that fixed fees and minimum application fees do not always cover all of the consent related costs of an application.
+Fixed fees and minimum application fees do not always cover all of the consent related costs of an application.